codeigniter4/docs-update/docs/testing/cli.md

 - `PhpStreamWrapper::setContent()` Set the input data.

 !!! important "Important"
     The PhpStreamWrapper is intended for only testing `php://stdin`.
-But when you register it, it handles all the [php protocol](https://www.php.net/manual/en/wrappers.php.php) streams, such as `php://stdout`, `php://stderr`, `php://memory`.
+But when you register it, it handles all the <a href="https://www.php.net/manual/en/wrappers.php.php" target="_blank">php protocol</a> streams, such as `php://stdout`, `php://stderr`, `php://memory`.
 So it is strongly recommended that `PhpStreamWrapper` be registered/unregistered only when needed.
 Otherwise, it will interfere with other built-in php streams while registered.

 An example demonstrating this inside one of your test cases: